zephyrchien/midori/README.md

 midori -c config.json
 ```

-Note: Almost all kinds of address are supported, including `ipv4`, `ipv6`, `domain name` and `unix socket path`.
+Almost all kinds of address are supported, including `ipv4`, `ipv6`, `domain name` and `unix socket path`.

 ## Log
-This program is equipped with a light-weight logger, which only prints output to the screen and is disable by default.
+This program is equipped with a light-weight logger, which is disabled by default.
 You can provide env variables to enable it.

 Supported log levels:
 - Off